4 DAYS FROM $2,349

 Enjoy an evening dinner at the hotel specially prepared by Chef Luigi Incrocci and his team, using the freshest seasonal ingredients to delight the senses in an idyllic setting overlooking the garden and pool.

-Depart for Rome by train; then, embark on a panoramic tour of the “Eternal City”
+Depart for Rome by train; then, tour the Vatican Museums and St. Peter’s Basilica

 After, join your fellow travelers for a Welcome Lunch at a local restaurant, featuring homemade tiramisu.
 Later on, you’ll check into your hotel — another highlight, as it’s located just steps away from the marvelous Villa Borghese, with a great view of the park from your room.
 The hotel also features the largest and most advanced spa facility in all of Rome.